marilyn-n/vue-wheather/README.md

 # Vue Weather App

-Weather App using OpenWeatherMap Api
+Weather App using OpenWeatherMap Api to find your country to know

+# Installation

+This App is in development and needs installation of:

+* Node

 ## Build Setup

-# Installation
+Make sure you are in the repo home directory first.

+#### Install NPM Dependencies

+`npm install`

-# Build Setup
+# Build App

 # serve with hot reload at localhost:8080
 npm run dev